 The winter months still upon us, it’s easy for your green thumb to grow restless with lack of time spent outdoors.
-Lucky for you (and your green thumb), investing on some landscape inside the home is an excellent way to pass those long, dreary winter days and—as if you need any added bonus to get excited about plants—can actually provide cleaner air quality within your residence.
+Lucky for you (and your green thumb), investing in some indoor landscaping is an excellent way to pass those long, dreary winter days and—as if you need any added bonus to get excited about plants—can actually provide cleaner air quality within your residence.
 Indoor plants that clean the air and remove toxins are the best choice!

 The air we breathe inside our home can be just as toxic—if not more—than the air outside.
 At first glance that might be rather hard to believe, considering all the pollutants floating around that are given off by cars, corporate plants, and more.
 But inside our homes we have more toxins than you might realize.
 Detergents, chemical cleaners, carpets, and even the air fresheners we use to shoo out the bad odors can be doing more harm than good if not properly dealt with.